Southern Wake Campus

 One or more years' experience in higher education.

-This position is responsible for establishing and enforcing information security policies to protect the college's computer infrastructure, networks and data against cyber-attacks and internal threats.
-The primary functions of this position includes validating the effectiveness of existing security measures and developing an overall strategy to ensure the college's long-term operating efficiency and regulatory compliance.
+This position is responsible for enforcing information security policies to protect the college's computer infrastructure, networks and data against cyber-attacks and internal threats.
+The primary functions of this position include monitoring cyber security threats and performing pre-established measures to mitigate impact of the threats.

-*Responsible for developing a comprehensive security program specific to the college that assesses current security vulnerabilities and recommends effective strategies for long-term protection of the institution's IT and data resources.
+*Assists in developing a comprehensive security program that assesses current security vulnerabilities and researches effective strategies for long-term protection of the institution's IT and data resources.

 *Researches industry best practices to ensure appropriate products and standards are implemented to protect the college from vulnerabilities and unauthorized access.

-*Provides leadership and oversight on incident response initiatives ensuring all incidents are reported, documented and resolved in collaboration with the MSSP and are in accordance with governance policies and procedures.
+*Responsible for ensuring threat and vulnerability incidents are reported, documented and resolved in accordance with established governance policies and procedures.

-*Designs, develops or recommends security prevention and detection system solutions that ensure adequate protection for the college's network infrastructure and systems.
+*Responsible for monitoring of the College's security prevention and detection solutions, both internal systems and external, third-party services that provides protection for the college's network infrastructure and systems.

-*Responsible for the execution of threat and vulnerability assessments and analyzing results to make recommendations for risk mitigation strategies to certify the college's technical infrastructure and data are adequately protected from known/potential threats and vulnerabilities.
+*Responsible for executing threat and vulnerability assessments and analyzing results in order to recommend strategies to certify the college's technical infrastructure and data are adequately protected from known/potential threats and vulnerabilities.

-Prepares briefing materials to present to college leadership concerning vulnerabilities, security exposures, risks and impact of each to the institution.
+Prepares briefing materials to present to ITS Department leadership concerning vulnerabilities, security exposures, risks and impact of each to the institution.

-Ensure compliance with a variety of information security standards including the NC Department of IT, General Data Protection Regulation (GDPR), National Institute of Technology's (NIST) Cyber Security Framework (CSF) standards and the Payment Card Institute (PCI) by overseeing inclusion of security protocols within IT infrastructure, data protection and hardening of software applications.
+Ensures compliance with a variety of information security standards including the NC Department of IT, General Data Protection Regulation (GDPR), National Institute of Technology's (NIST) Cyber Security Framework (CSF) standards and the Payment Card Institute (PCI) by implementing and managing security protocols within IT infrastructure, data protection and hardening of software applications.

 Knowledge, Skills, and Abilities